naffins/50.005-PA2/readme.md

     java Server 4321

 in the folder where Server.java is located.
-More options (eg. different port number) is currently supported by the server but not the client.
+Usage of a different port number is currently supported by the server but not the client.

 ### Client: